Your money-making expert. Financial journalist, TV and radio personality.

 We’ve all been there, all of the dream boards and plans of grandeur that fall by the wayside because saving is hard.
 The old faithful change jar just isn’t going to cut it – especially in an increasingly cashless world.
 Well, there’s an app for everything these days and maybe one of them is the answer to your saving needs.

 When thinking about saving money, you have to also think about inflation and how that will affect your savings in the long run.
+This is especially important now when inflation is so high.
 Inflation makes a big difference on whether you’re going to make a profit.
 Say you put your money in a bank account that pays you interest at 2%.
 A year later you’ll have 2% more money – great, right?
 Not really!

 If inflation is higher than 2% in the same year, you’ve actually LOST spending power on your money.
 Unless your savings interest rate is the same or higher than inflation, what you could’ve bought for £1 last year might cost £1.20 the next year.
 If your interest means your £1 saved is now worth £1.02, you’re 18p down on every pound saved.